 If you have any good testimonials on your LinkedIn profile or a relevant portfolio, this is a good opportunity to direct the interviewer to it.
 A strong presence on social media is important these days and you may give yourself some extra credits by showing the interviewer your positive contributions.

-Are you discussing possible career options for you?
-Book a 15 minute career call with us today
+Looking to discuss new career opportunities?
+Arrange a 15 minute career call with us today

 CLICK HERE TO ARRANGE A CAREER IGNTION CALL

 Helping Manufacturing Professionals across the UK to find their next career move